esotericenderman/graphwar-cheats/README.md

 ## Requirements

-This script requires `tkinter`, which is a library for creating and working with windows, as well as `mouse` & `win32clipboard`.
+This script requires `tkinter`, which is a library for creating and working with windows, as well as `mouse` & (optionally) `win32clipboard`.

 Automatic copying of the formula to the clipboard is only supported on Windows.